Christian Methodist Episcopal Church

+The Christian Methodist Episcopal Church (CME Church) is a Methodist denomination that is based in the United States.
+It adheres to Wesleyan-Arminian theology.
+Though historically a part of the black church, the Christian Methodist Episcopal church membership has evolved to include all racial backgrounds.

+History

-The Christian Methodist Episcopal (C.M.E.)
-Church is a historically black denomination within the broader context of Wesleyan Methodism founded and organized by John Wesley in England in 1744 and established in America as the Methodist Episcopal Church in 1784.
-It is considered to be a mainline denomination.
-The CME Church was organized on December 16, 1870 in Jackson, Tennessee by 41 former slave members with the full support of their white sponsors in their former Methodist Episcopal Church, South who met to form an organization that would allow them to establish and maintain their own polity.
+The CME Church was organized on December 16, 1870, in Jackson, Tennessee, by 41 former enslaved congregants, with the full support of their white sponsors in their former Methodist Episcopal Church, South.
+They met to form an organization that would allow them to establish and maintain their own polity.
 They ordained their own bishops and ministers without their being officially endorsed or appointed by the white-dominated body.
-They called this fellowship the Colored Methodist Episcopal Church in America, which it remained until their successors adopted the current name in 1954.
-The Christian Methodist Episcopal today has a church membership of people from all racial backgrounds.
-It adheres to Wesleyan-Arminian theology.
+They called this fellowship the Colored Methodist Episcopal Church in America.
+The church used this name until 1954, when successors adopted the C.M.E.C. name.

 Organization

 In the Christian Methodist Episcopal Church, bishops are the Chief Officers and are elected by "delegate" votes for life until the age of 74, when he/she must retire.
 Among their duties are the responsibilities of appointing clergy to serve in local churches as pastors, performing ordinations, and safeguarding the doctrines and discipline of the Church.
 The General Conference, held every four years, comprises an equal number of clergy and lay delegates and is when a bishop can be elected.
 In each Annual Conference, CME bishops serve for four-year terms.
 CME Church bishops may be male or female.

 In 2006, there were an estimated 850,000 members in 3,500 churches.
 As of 2021, the CME Church has grown to more than 1.5 million members across the United States with mission and sister churches in Haiti, Jamaica and fourteen African nations.